amitkumard/lift-downloadable/README.md

-This is the project used for lift sling-shot download component.
+This is the project used for lift slingshot download component.

 It has nine different URLs
 - URL's for downloading installers for each supported OS (Linux, Mac and Windows).